Armenian Americans: Religion

-Most Armenian Americans are adherents of the Armenian Apostolic Church, the largest Oriental Orthodox church in the US.
+Most Armenian Americans are adherents of the Armenian Apostolic Church, the largest Oriental Orthodox church in the United States.
 It possesses over 90 churches throughout the nation.
-It was reported that 80% of Armenian Americans are Armenian Apostolic, 10% are Protestant (mostly Armenian Evangelical) and 3% are Armenian Catholic.
+It was reported that 80% of Armenian Americans are Armenian Apostolic, 10% are Protestant (mostly Armenian Evangelical), and 3% are Armenian Catholic.

-The Armenian Apostolic Church is the oldest national church in the world, and had a major role in protecting the Armenian identity through the centuries of foreign domination.
+The Armenian Apostolic Church is the oldest national church in the world and had a major role in protecting the Armenian identity through the centuries of foreign domination.
 Many Armenian communities in the country are concentrated around churches that serve as community centers.
 The first Armenian Apostolic church in America, named Church of Our Savior, was built in 1891 in Worcester.
 The American Diocese of the Church was established in 1898 by Catholicos Mkrtich Khrimian.
 In 1916 there were 34 Armenian parishes with 27,450 members with a predominantly male population.
 The top states with Armenian church followers were Massachusetts, Michigan, California and New York.
 The Western Diocese was established in 1927.

 After the Soviets took over Armenia in 1920, the Armenian American community was divided into two camps: one supporting Soviet Armenia (mostly members of the Hunchak and Ramgavar parties), another one against it (mostly made up of ARF members).
 During the 1933 World's Fair, Leon Tourian, the primate of the Eastern Diocese of the Armenian Apostolic Church of America, refused to give a speech because the Armenian tricolor of the 1918–1920 Republic was hanging behind him, while Etchmiadzin, the seat of the Catholicos of All Armenians, was in Armenia that was then part of the Soviet Union and used a different flag.
 This upset the Dashnak members present in the ceremony.
 The conflict reached a crisis on 24 December 1933, when several members of ARF assassinated Archbishop Tourian during the Christmas Eve service in New York's Holy Cross Armenian Apostolic Church.